dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 Done.
 This small playbook will save us some work in configuring the firewall top open required ports for CNS on each individual node.

-&#x3009;Run it with the following command:
+&#8680; Run it with the following command:

     ansible-playbook configure-firewall.yml